 2. Outdoor Wedding Venues

 Aside from kickass comfort food and fancy hats, the South is known for beautiful weather, even in the sweltering summer months.
-From plantations to rustic-chic barnyards, Southern weddings are almost always held outside, making that whole bury the bourbon thing even more important.
+Southern weddings are almost always held outside, making that whole bury the bourbon thing even more important.
 The knotted branches of live oaks draped with Spanish moss make the perfect backdrop for couples saying “I do.”
 But, with the outdoor setting comes outdoor temperatures, which can be extremely hot in the summer.
 Dress for the occasion and stay cool by following the southern style of men’s seersucker shorts and seersucker jackets with bowties.

 3. Wearing Pearls and Bowties